AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-12-11-All-projects-to-do-list.md

 	- Analyze survival data from June to September to December time points

 - Westcott
-	- ~~Conduct December assessment with Grace at Westcott farm for growth and survival~~
 	- Analyze growth and survival data from Westcott 12/17/2024 assessment (Grace in progress)

 - Point Whitney